edwardjdonovan/PalindromeCheck-/README.md

 # PalindromeCheck-
-Program to determine if the contents of a text file
+Program to determine if the content of a text file is a Palindrome